EntySec/RomBuster/README.md

 ## Vulnerability details

-Vulnerability that exploits **RomBuster** exists nowadays in some popular routers all over the world.
+Vulnerability that exploits **RomBuster** exists nowadays in some popular network devices all over the world.
 This vulnerability allows you to download `/rom-0` RomPager configuration file without authentication. **RomBuster** downloads this file, decodes it and giving you password of the router `admin`.
 Pretty easy way to access main network interface - router.

 **Vulnerable RomPager versions:**